umagudipalli/MySampleGITRepo/README.md

-#myApp
+#MyApp
-for git test project
+for git test projectss.